Lenton Times

 Looking Up Leengate

-Photograph probably taken in the 1940s - courtesy of Lenton Local History Society.
+Photograph probably taken in the 1940s - courtesy of Lenton Local History Society

 Extracts from Kelly’s Directories